Yukinyaa/BigFloat/README.md

 ## Oter use
 This package is designed for UnityEngine use.

-To use outside unity, change m to double and Mathf to Math then there *should* be no problem.
+To use outside unity, change m to double(or decimal for max accuracy) and Mathf to Math then there *should* be no problem.

 # Contribution
 More test cases are always welcome.